blaze-nitd/Classifying-news-articles-on-the-web/README.md

 **Usage**

+Use Python3 for running the codes on the project.
+This code will require some libraries which you need to install:
+Following are the libraries' names with the required steps:
+1. *requests*
+Step-> run the command: pip install requests

+2. *bs4*
+step-> run the command : sudo apt-get install python3-bs4

+3. *nltk*
+step-> run the command : sudo apt-get install python-numpy python-nltk

 Replace the testUrl variable with the article's URL.
 Then open the URL's page source and locate where the actual text is contained in the article.
 Replace "post-body" with that name.